As we all know by now, global pandemics disrupt everything: lives, families and dreams.

 Contact us here.

 Here's some excellent press we have received so far.
-CLICK on the photo abov eot be taken to a recent article called: About regional: Hot in the Country!
+CLICK on the photo above to be taken to a recent article called: About regional: Hot in the Country!

 We are delighted with the support from the local and broader community and hope that Boorowa will be even more on people's map, especially for those who want to make a day trip from Sydney, Canberra and the Southern Highlands, as well as those who are traveling the inland route from Mudgee, Orange, Canowindra and Cowra.
-Now that the Dine and Discover plan is running, there is even more reason to hit the road.
 See our 'Visit Boorowa' page for suggestions as to where to stay.
 All welcome!